charleslow/charleslow.github.io/README.md

 * [HDB Dwelling Units](https://charleslow.github.io/flats_per_town) - Exploring transitions in d3.
 Data taken from data.gov.sg.

 * [Simpson's Paradox](https://charleslow.github.io/simpsons_paradox) - Simpson's paradox is a classic statistical [phenomenon](https://en.wikipedia.org/wiki/Simpson%27s_paradox).
 This visualisation helps us develop some intuition to how this might happen.
 Inspired by the jellybeans example raised by Joe Blitzstein in his Statistics 110 class.

+* [Visualising the Binomial Coefficient](https://charleslow.github.io/binomial_coefficient) - How many ways can we pick 3 balls out of 5 balls?
+This visualisation provides some intuition on the formula for calculating this figure, also known as the binomial coefficient.